hathitrust/lss_solr_configs/README.md

 Run the image
 `docker run -p 8983:8983 -t solr-text-search-8`

+Use the docker-compose to solr start up and for indexing data docker-compose -f docker-compose.yml up

 Steps to index data and store it in the image

 * Create the image:  `docker build -t solr-text-search-8 .`